 The United Nations Voluntary Fund for Victims of Torture - What the Fund is

-Between April and October, the Secretariat of the UN Torture Fund analyses new applications as well as narrative, financial and audit reports on the use of previous grants.
+Between April and September, the Secretariat of the UN Torture Fund analyses new applications as well as narrative, financial and audit reports on the use of previous grants.
 It also organizes pre-screening visits to new applicants and regular monitoring visits to grantees.

 The recommendations on grants adopted by the Board of Trustees in October are then transmitted to the Secretary-General for approval.
 As a rule, grants are disbursed in January, for the 12 months ahead.

 Download the Mission Statement of the Fund in E | F | S (PDF)

 For more information about the Fund download the flyer in E | F | S (PDF)

 Download the brochure of the Fund click here (PDF)